rottweiler puppy love of rottweilers

 You don't want to wait for your pup to start attending a Puppy Obedience Class before he learns his first commands.

-Start him off on the right paw by helping him understand some of the basics at home.
+So it’s important to make the most of those weeks by helping him to understand some of the basics at home.

 Name Recognition